 When will the UKCA marking come into use?

-The UKCA regime has been operational since 1 January 2021 and from this date, where a product is covered by the UKCA marking, you are able to place the UKCA marking on your product.
+The UKCA regime has been operational since 1 January 2021 and from this date, where a product is covered by the UKCA marking, you are able to place the UKCA marking on your product when it is offered for sale in Great Britain.

-There are different rules for certain devices and products and businesses should familiarise themselves with the particular requirements applicable to each of the types of products they sell, in the markets into which they sell.
+There are different rules for certain devices and products.
+Businesses should familiarise themselves with the particular requirements applicable to each of the types of products they sell, in the markets into which they sell them.
+The UK Government Guidance contains links to the sector specific rules that apply to some types of products.

 What are the new GB rules on product safety?